 Session with child and family

-The Early Intervention Program (EIP) is designed for parents of deaf babies and young children from 0-6 years of age.
-Family-based Early Intervention is a foundation which will determine greatly how the child’s future will be in means of personality, language development and academically.
+The Early Intervention Program (EIP) is designed for parents of deaf babies and young children from 0-3 years of age (that could be extended due to the gap in early detection).
+Family-based Early Intervention is a foundation which will determine greatly how the child’s future will be in means of personality, language development, and academically.
+It also determines the child’s self-esteem, independence, and level of integration into society.
+The Early Intervention Program (EIP) aims at providing to the family:The Early Intervention Program (EIP) is designed for parents of deaf babies and young children from 0-3 years of age (that could be extended due to the gap in early detection).
+Family-based Early Intervention is a foundation which will determine greatly how the child’s future will be in means of personality, language development, and academically.
 It also determines the child’s self-esteem, independence, and level of integration into society.
 The Early Intervention Program (EIP) aims at providing to the family:

 Watching album with brother